 Weekends are what I look forward to the most, as many would say the same because I get a little more breathing room.
 By that I mean, my husband is home so I have another adult who can help me get through the days.
 Also we can go for drives for a longer distance, since I have some driving issues I shared here Overcoming Fear My daughter also gets a few days break from distance learning to get refreshed.
-Here’s a day trip to sunshine and breeze over the weekend.
+Here’s some tips on how to spend a day trip in sunny SD.

 On The Road

 We were able to take another much needed break from the everyday life at home with a day trip to sunny SD.
 My sister and her family were already in San Diego so we decided to go and hang out with them.
 The drive there was a bit shaky as the traffic increased and the drivers were getting aggressive on the road.

 Why can’t we all just follow the rules and drive the way we were tested to be???
 Didn’t we all get a license the same way or not? 😩😩😩😩 Everyone on the road thought they had the right of way, without looking or considering other people. *sigh* Traffic wasn’t our friend but we managed to survive and get to our destination.

 Arriving At The Beach

 When we finally arrived, the weather was so much nicer and the breeze by the Oceanside was just amazing.
 It gives you the sense of relaxation and calm.
 We got to Belmont Park and walked around a bit before we settled down to eat.
 We ordered an XL pizza, some chicken tenders, and fries for the eight of us, and we managed to finish it all.
 What is it about the beach weather that gives you an awesome appetite?
 The pizza was a bit greasy, (actually a lot greasy for me) but the peppers and the jalapeño gave it a good balance for me.